CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Experiments

 \subsection{Next-Group Frame Prediction}

-In diffusion-based autoregressive models~\citep{yin2025slow, song2025history}, predicting multiple upcoming frames jointly is common.
-However, for token-based autoregressive models, next-group prediction often leads to performance degradation.
-For example, NOVA~\citep{deng2024autoregressive} generates frames one at a time.
+In diffusion-based autoregressive models~\cite{yin2025slow, song2025history, huang2025self, liu2025rolling}, predicting multiple upcoming frames (e.g., chunks) jointly is common.
+For token-based autoregressive models, models typically generate frames one at a time~\cite{deng2024autoregressive}, where next-group prediction often leads to severe performance degradation.
+However, with the introduction of the canvas, we find next-group frame prediction to be stable, enabling faster generation with limited quality loss.

-With the introduction of the canvas, we find next-group frame prediction to be stable, enabling faster generation with small quality loss.
-To achieve this, we slightly modify the architectures by appending $K$ \emph{canvas heads}, each implemented as a two-layer MLP, to the output of the Canvas ViT.
-We also add lightweight temporal attention layers among spatial layers every 4 layers, following the decomposed attention design of~\citet{gupta2024photorealistic}, to ensure temporal consistency.
-These canvas heads provide the spatial conditioning canvases for generating the next $K$ frames within the Spatial MAR.

-Empirically, we finetune a next-group frame prediction model (with a group size of 2) from a well-trained next-frame prediction model on BAIR dataset, requiring only about $10\%$ of the original training cost to converge, indicating that substantial prior knowledge can be transferred between next-frame and next-group settings.
+Empirically, we fine-tune a next-group frame prediction model (with a group size of 2) from a well-trained next-frame prediction model on BAIR, requiring only about $10\%$ of the original training cost to converge.
+This indicates that substantial knowledge is transferred between next-frame and next-group settings.
+See Appendix~\ref{app:next_group_prediction} for more details of the model architecture.

-As shown in~\Cref{fig:next-group-prediction}, the next-2-frame model exhibits substantial speedup at smaller batch sizes compared to the next-frame model and converges to similar throughput at higher batch sizes.
-This occurs because, when the batch size becomes large, both the next-frame and next-2-frame models fully utilize the available GPU resources.
-Because of KV caching, they reach a similar level of parallel efficiency.
-In practical scenarios, however, users typically need to generate only few videos and expect low latency, where the next-2-frame prediction model proves particularly advantageous.
-Furthermore, we train a next-2-frame prediction model \emph{without} using the canvas, whose performance is illustrated by the purple curve.
-Our canvas-based model achieves significantly better performance when transferred to next-group prediction, as the canvas provides strong structural priors that guide future-frame prediction under such aggressive sampling settings.
+As shown in~\cref{fig:inference_and_nextgroup} (b), the next-2-frame model exhibits substantial speedups at smaller batch sizes compared to the next-frame model and converges to similar throughput at higher batch sizes.
+When the batch size becomes large, both models fully utilize the available GPU resources and, thanks to KV caching, reach comparable parallel efficiency.
+In practical scenarios, however, users typically generate only a few videos and expect low latency, where the next-2-frame prediction model is particularly advantageous.
+Furthermore, we train a next-2-frame prediction model {without} the canvas (purple curve), and our canvas-based model performs significantly better when transferred to next-group prediction because the canvas provides strong structural priors for multiple future frames.